jibolaoba/buoyantBoussinesqEvTracked/README.md

    ```
    buoyantBoussinesqEvTracked
    ```
-   - For parallel run: `decomposePar`, then `mpirun -np 4 buoyantBoussinesqEvTracked -parallel`, followed by `reconstructPar`.
+   - For parallel run: `decomposePar`, then `mpirun -np * buoyantBoussinesqEvTracked -parallel` (where * represents the number of multiple sub-domains for parallel execution across processors), followed by `reconstructPar`.

 5. **Post-Process**:
    - Use `paraFoam` to visualize in ParaView.